Background

 Jess was born and raised in Bella Bella, BC in their maternal Haíɫzaqv homelands.
-They are of Haíɫzaqv and mixed settler ancestry.
+They are of Haíɫzaqv and mixed Settler ancestry.

 Jess was privileged to spend much of their time growing up out on the lands and waters alongside parents who are passionate about justice and land-based learning, and an extended family that has taught them about the deep and reciprocal relationships with their territory and the plant and animal kin that enable us all to thrive.